pranabbd/cpl_cztsse/README.md

 How to modify constraints:
 1. open calCPL.py file
-2. go to the follownig 'SET CONSTRAINTS' section
+2. go to the follownig section

 ######################### SET CONSTRAINTS ################################
 fixed_dmu = {
     'sp'     : ['Cu', 'S', 'Se'], #change chemical species according to your need